lukas-judith/brain-tumor-classification/README.md

 ## Brain Tumor Classification

-This repository contains code from a personal project in which I implement a CNN classifier in PyTorch and train it on a brain tumor classification dataset found on Kaggle.
+This repository contains code from a personal project in which I implemented a CNN classifier in PyTorch and trained it on a brain tumor classification dataset found on Kaggle.

 The dataset is available here: https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri